Summary of MGC and the MGC Group's environmental and social activities in fiscal 2022

 - *2 Total number of deaths and injuries caused by labor accidents per one million actual hours worked

-- *3 Total number of working days lost per one million actual hours worked
+- *3 Total number of working days lost per one thousand actual hours worked

 Social Contribution Activities